Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

     -?, --help                        show this help and exit

 * -b define number of nonces to be hashed in the same batch
-* -t define the number of CPU thread for aa GPU device
+* -t define the number of CPU threads for GPU device(s)
 * -d allow specifying a GPU device
 * -u use all GPU devices available

 -b and -t are the most important settings, you need to test different values and find the pair giving the best hashrate.
-For Guli it was -b 128 -t 4 (GPU unknown), Cryptogone tested on a GTX960 and uses -b 6 -t 1 (6.9 H/s)
+Cryptogone tested on a GTX960 with -b 6 -t 1 and gets 6.9 H/s

 If miner crashes at launch this is probably because batch size or number of threads are too big relative to your GPU RAM size.